 The ratio of absolut increment to the rate of increment expressed as a percentage.

 After the disclosure the formula is simplified to:

-For the generalized dynamics characteristics of the given series average performance indicators
+For the generalized dynamics characteristics of the given series average performance indicators. are used.

 Characterizes the typical value of indicators